 However, public support for free speech seems to be decreasing, especially as it pertains to social media platforms.
 Free speech critics support more government controls and are pressing social media platforms to censor certain ideas, opinions, and people.
 And sometimes, social media platforms seem happy to comply.

-Watch the recorded livestream of this event at AEI.
+Watch the recorded livestream of this event below or at AEI.